Creating LUKS‑Encrypted Volumes

 The following parameters can be supplied:

-<size>: Size of the volume in GB, required if<image>is not provided<description>: Description of the volume, optional<image>: Reference to an image if the volume should be based on an image, optional<name>: Name of the volume, required
+<type>: Type of the volume, required<size>: Size of the volume in GB, required if<image>is not provided<description>: Description of the volume, optional<image>: Reference to an image if the volume should be based on an image, optional<name>: Name of the volume, required

 Attaching Encrypted Volumes to a Server